This article has partner links that I may receive compensation from at no cost to you. Thank you for supporting my site by using them!

 La Quinta Brewing Company

-La Quinta Brewing Company has a three locations around Palm Springs & Palm Desert – a brewery in Palm Desert, and tap rooms in Palm Springs & La Quinta.
-The brewery only has their own beer, but the tap rooms have guest taps as well.
+La Quinta Brewing Company has two locations around Palm Springs & Palm Desert – a brewery in Palm Desert, and a taproom La Quinta.
+The brewery only has its own beer, but the tap rooms have guest taps as well.
 You can also find La Quinta beer at several other local bars & restaurants in the area.

 The place had that deserty vibe that I mentioned earlier.
 The music was everything I grew up listening to on the radio in Phoenix in the 90s – Sublime, 311, Smashmouth, and Sugar Ray.
 Golf was being shown on the TV.
 You wouldn’t normally guess that the patrons would be people that would ever hang out in the same place, but they’re drawn together by a common love of beer.